maxmcd/blog/content/posts/process-per-request-performance.md

 | Bun              | 3,871 | `bun run worker-threads/index.js`             |

-Nice, good speedups all around.
+Good speedups all around.
 I am very curious what the bottleneck is that is preventing Deno and Bun from getting to Rust/Go speeds.
 Please let me know if you have suggestions for how to dig into that!